s-nez/tcl-client/README.md

 # tcl-client
 A simple GTK client for [The Coding Love](http://thecodinglove.com/)

 **WARNING!
-This is a work in progress by no means considered stable**
+This program is no longer developed and the latest version doesn't work anymore because of source code changes at the website.**

 # Dependencies
 The following Perl modules are required for the client to work correctly: